 PS Are you surprised, that I was surprised they worked?!
 I was truly skeptical about an anti-acid working BECAUSE of what I know about gut health.

-A few other ways to prevent/combat indigestion:
+A few other ways to prevent/combat heartburn and indigestion:

 Drink ACV before a meal (I’m talking 1 tbs diluted in 8oz of water)